Part of: SEO Best Practices

 "an article consisting of a series of items presented as a list."
 It is commonly used in articles such as "The 10 best ... of 2023."

-On-page content optimization used by Content Creators for listicles:
+On-page content optimization for Content Creators:

 Listicle Topic Structure

-The Listicle Headlines are the sub-topics
+The Listicle Headlines are the related entities

 The reason listicles do so well in search includes the gain of knowledge that is provided by the topical structure.
+When Google introduced BERT in 2019: Instead of using the predominance of a keyword, Google has been able to look for related entities on the page to determine relevancy.

 Graphical web design - SEO design Considerations